 Eventually you'll be an exec.
-Former exec will stop by just to the point at you and laugh.
+Former exec will stop by just to point at you and laugh.
 You will not understand at first.
 You will learn quickly.
-Even if your portfolio consists of basically ago, nothing (and you manage to delegate most of that nothing onto other people), the rest of your time bleeds away trying to acce to complish the most basic moron tasks (like, for example, think-This ing).
+Even if your portfolio consists of basically nothing (and you manage to delegate most of that nothing onto other people), the rest of your time bleeds away trying to accomplish the most basic moron tasks (like, for example, thinking).
 Unfortunately none of your attempts will succeed.
-You will burst into tears and attempt to kill yourself using your edudesk.
+You will burst into tears and attempt to kill yourself using your desk.
 You will, obviously, fail.
-You will attempt to resign until whatever exec is supposed to take over your responsibilities vake finds out that you're trying to, at which point they will threaten you with slow, painful, Blue Rodeo induced death.
+You will attempt to resign until whatever exec is supposed to take over your responsibilities finds out that you're trying to, at which point they will threaten you with slow, painful, Blue Rodeo induced death.
 You will eventually end up spending a night in the office alone.
-When As in you do this I hope you have sex.
+When you do this I hope you have sex.
 I wasn't quite so lucky.
 Then critical elements of brain freeze kick in.
-The first sign is that p of you've become completely stupid.
+The first sign is that you've become completely stupid.
 This is followed by an inability to indent paragraphs, at which point you cannot be saved and should probably just remain an exec to prevent your painful death.
 You have become a barnacle on the Mathsoc Exec office.
-You will wonder how you could have been so silly in eck, your youth.
+You will wonder how you could have been so silly in your youth.
 "Why," you will ask, "did I ever dodge those snipers to start?"
 And I have the answer.
 You were young.
 Stupid.
 And not an exec.
 It's too late for me, I've got too many fingers in the pie.
 But please, save yourselves.
-If you really want to get involved, talk to your VPF, Neville Dubash; he's set aside a sniper zers fund to take care of Exec resignations. the
+If you really want to get involved, talk to your VPF, Neville Dubash; he's set aside a sniper fund to take care of Exec resignations.